christianengineer/christianengineer.github.io/_posts/2023-11-20-predictive-analytics-for-retail-inventory-management.md

 ---
-title: Predictive Analytics for Retail Inventory Management
 date: 2023-11-20
+description: We will be using Python with libraries such as scikit-learn, TensorFlow, and pandas for machine learning algorithms and data manipulation to optimize inventory forecasts accurately.
+layout: article
 permalink: posts/predictive-analytics-for-retail-inventory-management
-layout: article
+title: Inaccurate Forecasting, Machine Learning for Retail Inventory Optimization
 ---

 ## Predictive Analytics for Retail Inventory Management